stomy22/BD_Spot_AR_Control/README.md

 - connect with interface pc to accespoint

 ### interface PC
-Connect XBox Controller to USB-Port of Linux Computer
+Connect XBox Controller to USB-Port of interface pc

-log into Linux Computer with SSH:

 start the python script
 ```bash